cmu-mfi/.github/DEMO.md

 ```
 (TBD)

+#### Legolization Demo
-- **Legolization Demo**: In a new laptop/PC, visit [http://shibainu.andrew.cmu.edu:7860/](http://shibainu.andrew.cmu.edu:7860/).
+In a new laptop/PC, visit [http://shibainu.andrew.cmu.edu:7860/](http://shibainu.andrew.cmu.edu:7860/).
 Plug in HDMI to a monitor and keyboard/mouse, to the laptop/PC for visitors to try out prompts.

 <hr>